 Mike Scanlin from over at BornToSell has been asking me to check out his site and covered call tools for close to a year now.
-With the StockBrokers.com 2014 Review published, I finally had the time to check them out.
+I had some extra time recently and decided to take a look.
 All I can say is nice, very nice.

 BornToSell’s service is focused on making it easy to screen for Covered Calls and manage your own current positions.
 What I immediately noticed was how easy the site and tools were to use.
 Mike commented,

 Thanks.
 My design goal was “If Apple were to make a covered call screener, what would it look like?”
 I wanted it simple enough for anyone to use.
 I chose not to use words like “delta” or “implied vol”.
 That annoys some power users but 90% of my users prefer it that way.
 And that’s why we hide a lot of functionality.